What to expect

 After the interview

 You will be able to share the recording with friends and family as often as you want.
 The only way someone can see or listen to it is if you share it.
-We can also share the link with anyone you specifically designate.
+I can also share the link with anyone you specifically designate.

 I’m sure I’ve left something out!
 If you’d like to know more or want to book an interview, please don’t hesitate to get in touch.